 Responding to Student Writing

-As you craft comments to respond to student writing, you need to address students with a variety of attitudes toward writing as well as skill levels.
+As you craft comments to respond to student writing, you need to address students with a variety of skill levels and attitudes toward writing.
 Some students have never felt good about writing or simply have little motivation around it.
 Part of an R&C GSI’s job is to respond to students’ writing in ways that help them focus positively and purposefully on improvement.

 Promote Students’ Self-Efficacy as Writers: Some Background